en

 HOW CAN I CLAIM?

-Medical certificates, necessary for acknowledgement by the Institute of the tuberculosis pathology, must be filled in and sent to INPS by the certifying doctor, by electronic means.
+The medical certificates necessary for the recognition of tuberculosis illness must be completed and sent to INPS by the certifying doctor electronically.

 Processing Time for the Measure